ljocha/gc-ms_bart/README.md

 This project trains a Transformer model to tackle the task of de novo GC-MS spectra analysis.

 ## Environment setting
-The conda environment files are in the `env_specification` folder. `BARTtrainH100` is the main environment used for data preprocessing, training and evaluation.
+The conda environment files are in the `env_specification` folder. `trainSpectus` is the main environment used for data preprocessing, training and evaluation.
 The `NEIMSpy3_environment` is specifically used only for NEIMS spectra generation.
 This was necessary because of the package incompatibility.

 ## Data preprocessing